ebotbesong/Control-Systems-in-C/README.md

 # Control-Systems-in-C
-This is a implementation of control systems using c programming language
+This is a implementation of control systems using c programming language.
+Coming soon...